If you sustain an injury due to medical negligence you may be able to make a claim for compensation.

 - Travel expenses

 - Clothes expenses

 At Garling & Co Lawyers we believe in your right to justice and that everyone should have access to the best lawyers.
-For this reason, we conduct our medical negligence matters on a “no win no fee basis”.*
+For this reason, we handle compensation claims for medical negligence on a “no win no fee basis”.*

 No win no fee means that you only pay legal costs if your case is successful.
-Click here to read more about no win no fee.
+Find out more about no win no fee.

 You might also be interested in…BACK TO BLOG

 How to Access your Medical Records & Information

 Access to your health records and information along with the privacy of your health information is c...READ POST